MiguelDordio/Data-Structures-Implementations/README.md

 # Data-Structures-Implementations

-This repository will contains various data structures manly made in Java but some in C too.
+This repository will contains various data structures, most made in Java but some in C too.